tessalt/coffeescriptbook/book.md

 ## Dismis modal window

-Import the "popup.psd" file into Framer.
-Set the device type to iPhone 5c or 5s for best arrangement.
+Import the "example1_popup" psd or Sketch file into Framer.
+Set the device type to iPhone 6 for best arrangement.

 The first thing we're going to prototype is the dismissal of this popup when the user clicks on the "x".
 The "x" layer group is called "close", so we access it by name (it is a property of the imported `psd` object).
 We'll add a click event handler to the close:

 ```
-psd = Framer.Importer.load "imported/Popup"
+file = Framer.Importer.load "imported/Popup"

-psd.close.on Events.Click, ->
+file.close.on Events.Click, ->

 ```

 To start, we'll just fade out the popup on click:

 ```
-psd.close.on Events.Click, ->
+file.close.on Events.Click, ->
-  psd.Popup.animate
+  file.popup.animate
     properties:
       opacity: 0
 ```